7 tips for a successful nearshoring strategy

-2. Define clear scope of action plan
+2. Defining clear scope and an action plan

-3. Understand each other
+3. Understanding each other

-As you are cooperating to develop your business, it is crucial to comprehend each other.
-Help your remote team to understand the product, the goal of the project and the end result desired by your customers.
+As you are cooperating to develop your business, it is crucial to understand each other.
+Help your remote software development team to understand the product, the goal of the project and the end result desired by your customers.
 Make sure to clearly articulate your expectations and project management strategy.

-4. Establish a relationship of trust
+4. Establishing a relationship of trust

-It is crucial to get to know the team and visit each other when possible.
+With nearshoring, it is crucial to get to know the team and visit each other when possible.
 Meetings or social events build relationships and trust.
 This will also help you to give a face to a name and create bonds with the vendor.
 Not to mention an added ease of checking progress status and correcting a course of the project if needed.
 And since nearshoring means proximity, you can benefit from easier and cheaper travel, lack of visa requirements for the EU and similar (or even the same) time zone.

-5. Develop a winning team
+5. Developing a winning team

 The benefits of cultural proximity and an established relationship of trust can all be lost without the winning team attitude.
 Don’t forget to prioritise people over processes and technology.
 At the end of the day, it all comes down to the human to human communication.
 Building an engaging environment is an important success factor.
 It will help you coordinate efforts towards a shared goal and arouse a feeling of being in this together, wanting to do well or to be the best.

-6. Focus on leadership and management
+6. Focusing on leadership and management

-7. Be agile
+7. Being agile

 Apply the strategy of small steps and, if necessary, start with a pilot program.
 This will give you a viewpoint on your future cooperation and help build trust that your team is hard at work.
 Focusing on the areas discussed above will ensure successful implementation of your nearshore strategy and bring new quality to what you do.